wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 of text to understand how words relate to each other based on how they are used.
 Think of it as a map where similar words or concepts are located close to each other.

+The embedding concept can be quite challenging to full understand without seeing it in motion.
+[This website][UNDERSTANDING_TRANSFORMERS] does a great job making the concept visual.

 You'll work directly with embeddings later when we implement the Retrieval Augmented Generation (RAG) pattern in Chapter 5.
 For now, just know that they're important for how LLMs understand text.